phonghuule/eks-fargate/README.md

 ## Reference
 Hopefully you benefited from this lab and got an understanding of how EKS Fargate works.
 If you have time, you can follow this blog and spin up an alb-ingress controller with Fargate: https://aws.amazon.com/blogs/containers/using-alb-ingress-controller-with-amazon-eks-on-fargate/

-## Survey
-Please help us to provide your feedback [here](https://amazonmr.au1.qualtrics.com/jfe/form/SV_6x7UgBL9FHn59dA?Session=HOL5).
-Participants who complete the surveys from AWS Innovate Online Conference - Modern Applications Edition will receive a gift code for USD25 in AWS credits.
-AWS credits will be sent via email by 30 November, 2021.